 Ease of Mounting

-The Metolius Compact II is only a smidge larger than both the Beastmaker 1000 and 2000.
+The Metolius Compact II is only a smidge larger than the Beastmaker series.
 As a result, the Compact is easy to mount and can fit in almost any space you'd consider mounting a hangboard.
-Because it's only 24" x 6.2" (61 cm x 15.7 cm) in size, it will even fit above doorways in most places with only 7-foot ceilings.
-For those wondering, the Beastmaker models sport dimensions of 22 3/4" x 6".
+Because it's only 24" x 6.2" (61 cm x 15.7 cm) in size, it will even fit above doorways in most places with only 7 foot ceilings.

-This board offers a straight-up tremendous value.
-At $80, it's half the price of the Beastmaker 1000 or Beastmaker 2000 (both $160).
-While we do like the Beastmaker boards better because they offer a wider variety of holds, a better texture, and are a few centimeters smaller dimensionally, we don't think the Beastmaker is twice as good as the Compact II as the price tags might reflect.
+This board offers a straight-up tremendous value, ringing up for about half the price of some of the competition.
+Though some other boards offer a wider variety of holds, a better texture, and are a few centimeters smaller dimensionally, we don't think they're twice as good as the Compact II like their price tags might reflect.

 You buy the Metolius Wood Grips Compact II because it is made of wood yet still affordable, and its compact dimensions mean it can be mounted above doorways even with below-average-height ceilings.
 The Compact II has enough holds and edges to be useful for consistent fingerboard training (otherwise we wouldn't have included it), but barely.